 When thinking of these companies, what do you see?

-Did you picture Target’s red and white bullseye, Google’s colorful serif logo, Coca-Cola’s iconic red and white script, Starbucks’ green mermaid?
+Did you picture Target’s red and white bullseye, Google’s colorful serif logo, Coca-Cola’s iconic red and white script, and Starbucks’ green mermaid?
 Some companies’ branding is just as famous as their services.
 When you see these color combinations, even in another setting, you might still associate them with their brand.
 Whether you realize it or not, color has a major influence on brand recognition.
 The colors these companies choose are a strategic part of their branding, and those memorable color combinations are vital to their success.

 You too can create a set of colors that help your brand gain traction.
 Coloring your brand is not a science or an art.
 Instead, color branding is a theory that can prove essential to the success of your business.
-Choosing the right colors for your brand can be daunting, but the team at Recruiters Websites is here to help!
+Choosing the right colors for your recruitment brand can be daunting, but the team at Recruiters Websites is here to help!